mauricioaniche/mauricioaniche.github.io/research.md

 _TU Delft MSc students_: Are you looking for thesis ideas on these topics?
 Read my [guidelines for MSc students](/msc-students) and message me.

 _(Dutch) industrial partners_: If you are interested in partnering up for research in any of these topics, just message me.
-See [the  research I have been doing with them](/publications/industry).
+See my [list of publications with industry](/publications/industry).

 ## Software maintenance (evolution, refactoring, comprehension)